sticnarf/yadd/README.md

 It aims to be fast and flexible but yet easy to use.

 Prebuilt releases are available [here](https://github.com/sticnarf/yadd/releases).
-Please switch to the corresponding tag before going on.
+Because the README in the master branch may be newer than the release you use, please switch to the corresponding git tag before going on reading.

 ## ChinaDNS